pascalhuszar/Germotion/README.md

 Python 3.7

 ## How To
+	1. pip3 install -r requirements.txt
-Open one of the script.
+	2. Open one of the script.
 In the main function, enter a query and run main.

 ## Resources:
 Emotion dictionary: https://bitbucket.org/rklinger/german-emotion-dictionary/src/master/ \